 In certain cases, we also provide a warranty for goods and services sold (i.e. extended warranties that the scope of which is broader than just an assurance to the customer that the product/service complies with agreed-upon specifications).
 We have ascertained that such warranties which we have granted meet the definition of service.
-The conclusion regarding the extended nature of a warranty is made whenever we continue that the repair any errors in the delivered by law.
-Under IFRS 15, the fact of granting an extended warranty is more extensive than the minimum required by law.
-Under IFRS 15, the fact of granting an extended warranty is more extensive than the minimum required by law.
-Under IFRS 15, the fact of granting an extended warranty is accompanied by a maintenance service.
+The conclusion regarding the extended nature of a warranty is made whenever we contractually undertake to repair any errors in the delivered software within a strictly specified time limit and/or when such warranty is more extensive than the minimum required by law.
+Under IFRS 15, the fact of granting an extended warranty indicates that we actually provide an additional service.
 As such, we recognize an extended warranty as a separate performance obligation and allocates a portion of the transaction price to such service.
-In all cases where an extended warranty is eff. revenues are recognized over time because the customer consumes the benefits of such service as it is performed by the provider.
+In all cases where an extended warranty is accompanied by a maintenance service, which is even a broader category than an extended warranty itself, revenues are recognized over time because the customer consumes the benefits of such service as it is performed by the provider.
 If this is the case, we continue to allocate a portion of the transaction price to such maintenance service.
-Likewise, in cases where a warranty service is provided after the project completion and is not accompanied by any maintenance service, then a portion of the transaction price and analogically recognition of contract revenues will have to be deferred until the warranty service is actually fulfilled.
+Likewise, in cases where a warranty service is provided after the project completion and is not accompanied by any maintenance service, then a portion of the transaction price and analogically recognition of a portion of contract revenues will have to be deferred until the warranty service is actually fulfilled.